The Broad Prize for Public Charter Schools Frequently Asked Questions

 What is The Broad Prize for Public Charter Schools?

-The $250,000 Broad Prize for Public Charter Schools is an annual award given to the urban public charter school management organization that demonstrates the most outstanding overall student performance and improvement in the country while reducing achievement gaps among poor and minority students.
+The $250,000 Broad Prize for Public Charter Schools is an annual award given to the public charter school management organization that demonstrates the most outstanding overall student performance in the country while reducing achievement gaps among low-income students and students of color.

 The Broad Prize for Public Charter Schools is the sister award to The Broad Prize for Urban Education, which is given to traditional school systems.
 The Eli and Edythe Broad Foundation launched both awards to help schools systems across America learn from innovative public school systems producing the strongest student outcomes.